Amdrel/jamiekuppens.com/content/projects.md

 This is an aggregated list of many open source programs I've worked on, however most of them are one-offs.

+### Notch

+[Notch](https://github.com/Reshurum/notch) is a CHIP-8 virtual machine written in Rust.
+I wrote it after getting interested in emulation from the [Ferris Makes Emulators stream](https://www.twitch.tv/ferrisstreamsstuff).
+It has worked with all games I threw at it so far, but can use a little polishing and refactoring.

 ### LoL CSV

 LoL CSV is a simple web application for League of Legends players wishing to track their match